Introduction

 - The failure of disclosure

-Mr. Kumar explained that the court conviction had “almost slipped” from his memory.
-However, the Tribunal found this explanation lacked credibility and questioned how someone could learn from a mistake they claimed to have forgotten.
+The applicant claimed the court conviction had slipped from memory.
+The Tribunal rejected this explanation as lacking credibility, questioning how someone could demonstrate genuine learning from a mistake they professed to have forgotten.

-While the Tribunal acknowledged that none of the individual traffic offences were considered serious, it found that the repetition of the conduct demonstrated a “low-level pattern of reckless disregard” for the safety of other road users.
+While the Tribunal acknowledged that none of the individual traffic offences were considered serious in isolation, it found that the repetition of conduct demonstrated a low-level pattern of reckless disregard for the safety of other road users.

-This pattern, combined with the dishonest act of non-disclosure, outweighed the positive aspects of his character, such as his employment as an accountant and positive character references.
+This pattern, combined with the dishonest act of non-disclosure, outweighed the positive aspects of the applicant’s character, including stable employment and positive character references.

-The case illustrates that a pattern of offending and a lack of honesty are often more damaging to a citizenship application than a single, isolated offence.
+The case illustrates that a pattern of offending and a lack of honesty are often more damaging to a citizenship application than any single, isolated offence.

 What to Do If You Have Traffic Offences & Are Applying for Citizenship